MartinTichovsky/jest-collector/README.md

 type HookType = "useCallback" | "useContext" | "useEffect" | "useMemo" | "useReducer" | "useRef" | "useState"
 ```

-The return of the method provides functions of how to comfortable work with hooks and its results.
+The return of the method provides functions for more comfortable work with hooks and its results.
 The mentioned `hookType` above must be always a name of the hook.
-When the `hookType` is provided, the result will be always the matching object to the hook.
+When the `hookType` is provided, the result will be always the matching object to the [`hook`](#reacthooks-properties).

-#### Returned object properties
+#### Returned Object Methods

-`getAll` - returns an object or an array.
-You can get all react hooks as an object [`ReactHooks`](#reacthooks) if you do not pass a hook name.
-The object will contain only founded hooks.
-So if you use only `useEffect` in your React component, you will find in the returned object only `useEffect`.
-If you would like to get only a specific hook, provide a name of the hook and the result will be an array of all registered hooks.
+`getAll` - Returns an object or an array.
+You can get all React hooks as an object [`ReactHooks`](#reacthooks) if you do not pass a hook name.
+The object will contain only found hooks.
+So, if you use only `useEffect` in your React component, you will find in the returned object only `useEffect`.
+If you would like to get only a specific hook, provide the name of the hook and the result will be an array of all registered hooks.
 It means if you call `getAll("useEffect")` and the React component contains two `useEffects`, the returned array will have two objects in order how they were rendered.

-`getHook` - returns an object if the hook with the sequence was found, otherwise it returns undefined.
-For example, when you have in your React component two `useEffects` and you would like to get the second one, call `getHook("useEffect", 2)`.
+`getHook` - Returns an object if the hook with the sequence was found, otherwise it returns undefined.
+For example, when you have two `useEffects` in your React component and you would like to get the second one, call `getHook("useEffect", 2)`.
 The sequence always starts from one.

-`getHooksByType` - returns an object.
-It helps if you would like to test more hooks and do not call `getHook` for the each time.
+`getHooksByType` - Returns an object.
+It helps if you would like to test more hooks and do not call `getHook` for each time.
-  - `get` - returns an object of the hook or undefined if the hook or sequence was not found.
+  - `get` - Returns an object of the hook or undefined if the hook or sequence was not found.
 The sequence always starts from one.

-`getUseReducer` - returns an object or undefined.
-The logic is the same as described bellow for the `getUseState`.
-The state is taken from return of the `useReducer`.
+`getUseReducer` - Returns an object or undefined.
+The logic is the same as described below for `getUseState`.
+The state is taken from return of `useReducer`.

-`getUseState` - returns an object or undefined if a `useState` does not exist or it was not found by the passed sequence.
+`getUseState` - Returns an object or undefined if `useState` does not exist or it was not found by the passed sequence.
 It helps to test specific `useState` and its returns.
-  - `getState` - any value.
+  - `getState` - Any value.
 Get specific state result providing the state sequence.
 State sequence means the sequence of the state results.
 It means if you have one `useState` and the React component was rendered twice, the state will have two results.
 You can get the first result by calling `getState(1)` or the second with `getState(2)`.
-  - `next` - returns an array of the states from the last call of this function.
+  - `next` - Returns an array of the states from the last call of this function.
 It means if your component was rendered twice, and you call the `next`, the return will be an array with two members.
 First member will be a result from the first render and the second member will be a result from the second render of the component.
 If the component will be no more rendered, the next call will return an empty array.
-  - `reset` - when call this function, the `next` function will return the state results from the beginning.
+  - `reset` - When call this function, the `next` function will return the state results from the beginning.

-#### ReactHooks properties
+#### ReactHooks Properties

-Every function mentioned bellow is a [`jest.fn`](https://jestjs.io/docs/mock-functions).
+Every function mentioned below is a [`jest.fn`](https://jestjs.io/docs/mock-functions).

 `useCallback` - an object
-  - `action` - a function passed to the `React.useCallback`.
+  - `action` - A function passed to `React.useCallback`.
-  - `deps` - an array passed to the `React.useCallback` function as deps.
+  - `deps` - An array passed to `React.useCallback` function as deps.
-  - `hasBeenChanged` - a boolean.
-If the return from the `React.useCallback` has been changed, this property will be true.
+  - `hasBeenChanged` - A boolean.
+If the return from `React.useCallback` has been changed, this property will be true.

 `useContext` - an object
-  - `args` - arguments passed to the `React.useContext`.
+  - `args` - Arguments passed to `React.useContext`.
-  - `context` - result of the `React.useContext`.
+  - `context` - Result of `React.useContext`.

 `useEffect` - an object
-  - `action` - a function passed to the `React.useEffect`
+  - `action` - A function passed to `React.useEffect`
-  - `deps` - an array passed to the `React.useEffect` function as deps.
+  - `deps` - An array passed to `React.useEffect` function as deps.
-  - `unmount` - a function or undefined.
-If the `React.useEffect` contains return, it is considered as `unmount` function called when the `React.useEffect` is changed because of the component was unmounted or because of the deps.
+  - `unmount` - A function or undefined.
+If `React.useEffect` contains return, it is considered as `unmount` function called when `React.useEffect` is changed because of the component was unmounted or because of the deps.

 `useMemo` - an object
-  - `args` - arguments passed to the `React.useMemo`.
+  - `args` - Arguments passed to `React.useMemo`.
-  - `hasBeenChanged` - a boolean.
-If the return from the `React.useMemo` has been changed, this property will be true.
+  - `hasBeenChanged` - A boolean.
+If the return from `React.useMemo` has been changed, this property will be true.
-  - `result` - a function or any value.
-If the result from the `React.useMemo` is a function, will be mocked with [`jest.fn`](https://jestjs.io/docs/mock-functions).
-Otherwise it can be string, number, an object, etc.
+  - `result` - A function or any value.
+If the result from `React.useMemo` is a function, it will be mocked with [`jest.fn`](https://jestjs.io/docs/mock-functions).
+Otherwise, it can be a string, a number, an object, etc.

 `useRef` - an object
- - `args` - arguments passed to the `React.useRef`.
+ - `args` - Arguments passed to `React.useRef`.
- - `hasBeenChanged` - a boolean.
-This property will be always false if the React works correctly.
+ - `hasBeenChanged` - A boolean.
+This property will be always false if React works correctly.
- - `ref` - an object with `current` property which can be undefined or any value.
-It is a result from the `React.useRef`.
+ - `ref` - An object with the `current` property which can be undefined or any value.
+It is a result from `React.useRef`.

 `useReducer` - an object
-  - `dispatch` - a function returned from the `React.useReducer`.
+  - `dispatch` - A function returned from `React.useReducer`.
-  - `initialState` - an object passed to the `React.useReducer` as initial value.
+  - `initialState` - An object passed to `React.useReducer` as the initial value.
-  - `reducer` - a function passed to the `React.useReducer` as a reducer.
+  - `reducer` - A function passed to `React.useReducer` as a reducer.
-  - `state` - an array of any value.
-State results from the `React.useReducer`.
+  - `state` - An array of any value.
+State results from `React.useReducer`.

 `useState` - an object
-  - `initialState` - an object passed to the `React.useState` as initial value.
+  - `initialState` - An object passed to `React.useState` as the initial value.
-  - `setState` - a function returned from the `React.useState`
+  - `setState` - A function returned from `React.useState`
-  - `state` - an array of any value.
-State results from the `React.useState`.
+  - `state` - An array of any value.
+State results from `React.useState`.

 _Examples:_